Comprehensive Guide on How to Take Off Wiper Blades

 Is it necessary to replace both wiper blades at the same time?

-Yes, if one blade is worn out, it’s advisable to replace both to ensure even performance and avoid uneven wear on the windshield.
+Replacing both blades is a good idea if one is worn out, as it helps ensure even performance and prevents uneven wear on the windshield.